-People with orange color personality type can be described as social butterflies.
-They sincerely love people and like to be around others; one of their deepest needs is to belong, to be a part of a group.
-Dealing with these people is easy.
-They aren’t judgmental and their presence is not intense.
-They are generally kind, warm and optimistic.
-However, this doesn’t mean that they are needy.
-They love freedom and adventure and prefer to socialize with like-minded individuals.
+People with the orange personality type can be described as social butterflies.
+They sincerely love people and like to be around others.
+One of their deepest needs is to belong, to be a part of a group.
+Dealing with these people is easy — they aren’t judgmental and their presence is not intense.
+They are kind, warm and optimistic without being needy.
+They love freedom and adventure.
+When it comes to relationships, they prefer to socialize with like-minded individuals.

-Individuals with orange personality type are prone to risky behavior.
-They are into extreme sports, adventures — anything that makes them feel more alive.
+Individuals with the orange personality type are prone to risky behaviors.
+They are into extreme sports and adventures — anything that makes them feel more alive.
 They enjoy competing and winning, proving themselves over and over again.

 In personal relationships, it is said that “orange” people aren’t loyal and find it difficult to commit.
 They tend to get bored quickly and are constantly looking for a new thrill.
-If you are in a relationship with “orange” person, you need to be very patient and understanding in addition to sharing his or her interests.
+If you are in a relationship with an “orange” person, you need to be very patient and understanding, in addition to sharing his or her interests.
 You need to give them a lot of time alone and a lot of freedom.
-Once your “orange” starts to feel as if they are trapped, they will be gone very soon.

-They are hedonistic by nature and have a hard time committing to a diet or doing something that requires severe discipline unless, of course, it’s something they are passionate about, like sports.
+They are naturally hedonistic and have a hard time committing to a diet or doing something that requires discipline unless, of course, it’s something they are passionate about, such as sports.